 - Pomegranate is often recognised on a headstone by a fruit split showing many sections.
 It has been used as a Christian symbol for hundreds of years, but the symbology is not known.
 It can represent the blood of Christ, the many seeds represent the many followers of one faith community.
 Also see plants and flowers.

-- Poppy In Victorian symbology it represented consolation.
+- Poppy In Victorian symbology it represented consolation and sleep; hence death represented as a long sleep.
 Also see plants and flowers.

 - Primrose In Victorian symbology it represented youth.
 Also see plants and flowers.

 - Putto or Putti are smiling and joyful cherubs and are associated with death since the Renascence

 - Quatrefoil crosses are made up of 4 circles that partly overlap to form a cross. they symbolise the 4 apostles.
 These usually contain IHS or an Agnus Dei.
 See Graveyard Crosses

 - Ram is connected to it’s use as a sacrificial animal in Roman times so can represent Christ’s sacrifice.
 See Lamb on Headstone

 - Raven are often used to represent solitude.
 They can also show God’s providence as Elijah was fed by ravens in the wilderness (1 Kings 17:4)